radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/01-overview.md

 C:\radiantone\vds\bin\advanced>cluster.bat remote-check

-><span style="color:red">**IMPORTANT NOTE - If you experience any problems, it is best to run these system checks prior to restarting any RadiantOne services.
+>[!warning] If you experience any problems, it is best to run these system checks prior to restarting any RadiantOne services.
 The result of these checks can provide a glimpse at the current system environment and help determine if something in the environment is contributing to your problem.**

 The items checked are outlined below.
 -	CPU Cores - minimum 2 cores.